darchr/riscv-validation/README.md

     This will put all microbench binaries in microbench-bins and all microbenchmarks binaries in microbenchmarks-bins.

+4. Run all benchmarks on hardware.
+Pass the perf binary path, number of perf iterations on microbench (-r flag for perf), and the command line argument for microbenchmarks as positional arguments 1, 2, and 3 respectively.
+For example, if you are using the patched kernel that allows for additional perf events on the HiFive Unmatched:
+    ```sh
+    ./run_benchmarks.sh ../kernel/linux-5.19.4/tools/perf/perf 10 1000000000
+    ```

-Setup is now complete.
-Instructions for gathering data from hardware and gem5 can be found in [scripts/README.md](scripts/README.md).
+More detailed instructions for gathering data from both hardware and gem5 can be found in [scripts/README.md](scripts/README.md).